luisfmsonegrao/MedicalBot/README.md

   - enable storage of other performance metrics, e.g. component-wise latency
   - enable more complex data analysis tasks, e.g. plotting
   - implement version control of dataset
-  - add regression model to predict values of alanine aminotransferases
   - Enable caching context and user history to improve latency

   With some of these additions, the **MedicalBot** application schematic will look more like this: